Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Preliminaries

 \subsubsection{Sparsity for Zeroth-order Optimization}

 The hypothesis proposed by \citeauthor{frankle2018lottery}, known as the lottery ticket hypothesis, showed that within a densely connected neural network that is randomly initialized, there exists a subnetwork of sparse yet high-quality connections.
-Several related works have tried to apply the sparsity to zeroth-order optimization \cite{wang2018stochastic, cai2022zeroth,cai2021zeroth,balasubramanian2018zeroth,ohta2020sparse,gu2021efficient,chen2023deepzero}.
-For example, DeepZero proposes a novel ZO training protocol with model pruning guided sparsity.
-However, these methods mainly focus on the neural network training from scratch with random initialization, while the application of sparse zeroth-order optimization in fine-tuning tasks remains an area of ongoing exploration.
-In this paper, we will analyze the effects of sparse ZO methods on large language model fine-tuning tasks and propose a novel sparse zeroth-order method to obtain a better performance and faster convergence.
+Based on the hypothesis, model pruning aims to identify and preserve the crucial 'winning tickets' - sparse subnetworks within the larger neural network that can achieve comparable or even superior performance, such as Wanda \citep{sun2023simple} and SparseGPT \citep{frantar2023sparsegpt}.
+In addition, Dynamic Sparse Training (DST) has been proposed to reduce the training and inference cost in first-order optimization \citep{liu2021we,evci2020rigging}.
+Recently, several related works have tried to apply the sparsity to zeroth-order optimization \citep{balasubramanian2018zeroth,cai2021zeroth,cai2022zeroth,chen2023deepzero,gu2021efficient,ohta2020sparse,wang2018stochastic}.
+For example, DeepZero \citep{chen2023deepzero} proposes a novel ZO training protocol with model pruning guided sparsity.